collocations.org

 Collocations for supporter - noun

-an active supporter of democratic change | The emperor was deserted by his closest supporters before the end of the war. | die-hard supporters of the old system | Only stalwart supporters of the team stayed to the end of the match.
+The emperor was deserted by his closest supporters before the end of the war.

-leading, principal, prominent | lifelong, long-time | traditional
+core, leading, principal, prominent

-an area of traditional Labour supporters
+an area of traditional Republican supporters

 The party has not been listening to the concerns of its grass-roots supporters.